jina-ai/jina/.github/2.0/cookbooks/CleanCode.md

    </tr>
    </table>

 1. Add `Chunks` to root `Document`, do not create them in one line to keep recursive document structure correct.
-This is because `chunks` use `ref_doc` to control it's `granularity`, at `chunk` creation time, it didn't know anything about it's parent, and will get a wrong `granularity` value.
+This is because `chunks` use `ref_doc` to control its `granularity`, at `chunk` creation time, it didn't know anything about its parent, and will get a wrong `granularity` value.

    <table>
    <tr>